ceph/ceph/doc/man/8/ceph-mds.rst

 it a logical rank, or put it in a standby pool to take over for another daemon that crashes.
 Some of the specified options can cause other behaviors.

-If you specify hot-standby, you must either specify the rank on the command line, or specify one of the mds_standby_for_[rank|name] parameters in the config.
-The command line specification overrides the config, and specifying the rank overrides specifying the name.

 Options